tckmn/tockman/pre/blog/gizmos-boardgame.md

 These four cards alone are worth 58 + 5 + 5 + 58 + 58 = 184 points!

-The other game-end condition is when anyone builds their sixteenth card, so we have twelve tier 1 and 2 cards to work with.
+The other game-end condition is when anyone builds their sixteenth card, so we have eleven tier 1 and 2 cards to work with
+(you start with a tier 0).
 Eight of them say VP on them:

 <img src='t1points.jpg' style='width:118px;vertical-align:middle'> <img src='t2points.jpg' style='width:112px;vertical-align:middle'>